 Clinical Data on Implant Survival Rates

-Most studies looking at dental implant survival rates are relatively short, 5-8 years, but a few good studies go out to 20 years.
+Most studies on dental implant survival rates are relatively short, 5-8 years, but a few good studies extend to 20 years.
 We will summarize these studies below:

-Although many of these studies are relatively small, the Krebs study makes up for them, using comprehensive data from an implant manufacturer to give a complete picture of the overall implant survival rate for 20 years.
+Although many of these studies are relatively small, the Krebs and French studies make up for them, with comprehensive data that gives a complete picture of the overall implant survival rate approaching 20 years.

 Most dental implant failures occur within the first few years.
 In the Krebs study, most implant failures happened during the first six months after placement, with a minimal number occurring after five years.
-With dental implant failures becoming less frequent after the first year, it seems likely that most, if not all, of the dental implants still in place at 20 years will last at least another decade and probably two.
+With dental implant failures becoming less frequent after the first year, most, if not all, dental implants still in place at 20 years will last at least another decade and probably two.

 Learning from Dental Implant Successes